On Fridays, I eat Qdoba.

 We may be bad at predicting what makes us happy, but research has helped us identify the things that really matter.

 Gretchen Rubin, author of The Happiness Project, has talked about how exercise makes her feel.
-Notice the lack of material explanations:
+When you ask “why does exercise make you feel good,” notice the lack of material explanations:

 “When I’m feeling blue, exercise helps a lot.
 Perhaps that’s because when I’m exercising, I’m distracted and not ruminating on anything that might be upsetting me.